-It’s likely that at some point in your life, you have felt as though you have been wronged.
-And in experiencing those feelings, you probably hoped that one day you could inflict revenge on those who wronged you by becoming wildly successful.
+Throughout life, it’s likely that at some point, you will feel as though you have been wronged.
+And in processing that experience, you might hope that one day you can take revenge on those who wronged you by becoming wildly successful.

 For many years this mindset was one that fuelled my own pursuits, especially when I first delved into the world of personal development.
-When I first came across this notion, it spoke to me directly as I could now prove to others, to my family and the people that I had grown up with, that I was worthy because I had achieved something.
+When I initially came across this notion, it spoke to me directly.
+I could now prove to others, my family and the people that I had grown up with, that I was worthy because I had achieved something.

-And it wouldn’t be until I left my job, deleted social media and quit alcohol, that I would ultimately realise, that I was unfulfilled because my motivation for doing things was largely based on how others would perceive me.
+However, it wouldn’t be until I left my job, deleted social media and quit alcohol, that I would ultimately realise, I was unfulfilled because my motivation for doing things was largely based on how others would perceive me.

 The big question about how people behave is whether they’ve got an inner scorecard or an outer scorecard.
 It helps if you can be satisfied with an inner scorecard. — Warren Buffett

-Because when you pursue goals and achievements as a way to prove yourself to others, as a way to get revenge on someone.
-While you might be happy at the moment you achieve said goal, this feeling of excitement is usually short-lived.
-The reason for this is that the goals you've been pursuing aren't one's you care to actually accomplish.
+Because, when you pursue goals and achievements as a way to prove yourself to others, as a way to get revenge on someone.
+While you might be happy in the moment you achieve said goal, those feelings of excitement are usually short-lived, as the goals you’ve been pursuing aren’t one’s you care to accomplish.

 In saying this, I can still see how success is the best revenge, that is if you move past the want to prove yourself to others.
-Because if that mantra inspires you to get started in wanting to improve your life, then that is certainly a positive.
+Because if that mantra inspires you to want to improve your life, then that is certainly a positive.

 However, the irony is that the point at which success becomes the best revenge is once you move past wanting to get revenge on others.
 When you ultimately forget about trying to prove yourself to others because you’re happy with who you are and what you’re doing.

-So while it’s great that this notion can inspire you to begin wanting to make improvements in your life, it’s also important to know when it’s time to move on from it.
-When it's time to forget about trying to prove yourself to others and to instead focus on being your best self for yourself.
+So while it’s great that this notion can inspire one to begin making improvements in their life, it’s also important to know when it’s time to move on from it.
+When it’s time to forget about trying to prove yourself to others and instead focus on being your best self, for yourself.